-- Time to put the “Dinner in a Pumpkin”!
+- Time to cook the “Dinner in a Pumpkin”!
 Spoon mixture into the pumpkin.
 Then, replace the pumpkin lid.
-Next, place the pumpkin on a foil lined baking sheet.
+Next, place the pumpkin on a foil lined cookie sheet.
 It will be heavy so be careful!

 - Bake for an hour and fifteen minutes.
 The pumpkin should turn a deep reddish orange color.
 Check the inside of the pumpkin, it should scrape off easily.
 If it is still tough, bake for another 15 minutes and check again.
 Baking times can vary depending on the thickness of the pumpkin.

 - Before serving, mix the casserole around and scrape the sides of the pumpkin so the meat of the pumpkin gets mixed in with the casserole.